drethedevjs/air-garage-challenge/README.md

 # Introduction
 A company that I was interviewing with asked me to create this as a coding challenge.
 The challenge can be viewed below.
-This

 ## Air Garage Coding Challenge
 Build a front end app that pulls the lowest rated lots given a region and displays them.